HarshitKaushik/java-cheat-sheet/README.md

 #### Inheritance and Polymorphism

-Polymorphism is defined as "Same Code" having "Different Behavior".
+Polymorphism is defined as "Same Code" having "Different Behaviour".

+- Function overloading.

 Example